Fasting has existed since the beginning of life on earth.

-My colon cleanse is a 100% nature-made, two-part protocol combining Australian Food Grade Bentonite Clay, Psyllium Husk and Flax Seed (with added dried Apple and Cinnamon to make it more palatable).
-Once you've completed the colon cleanse, you can either choose to follow the 7-day rainbow protocol or mono diet above, or go with the delightful taste, convenience and nourishment of my Pulse Sacred Meal - snack on one bag each day and drink water for 7 days.
+Once you've completed the colon cleanse, you can either choose to follow the 7-day rainbow protocol or mono diet above, or go with the delightful taste, convenience and nourishment of our Pulse Sacred Meal - snack on one bag each day and drink water for 7 days.

 The Fastest Path

 That said, you can also experience a significant health breakthrough by going for 7, 14, 21 or 28 days on fresh juices of C.A.B.A.L.A.
-(Carrot, Apple, Beets & Lemon) and a variety of Greens (Spinach, Kale, Spinach, Cucumber, Lime, Apple etc).
+(Carrot, Apple, Beets & Lemon).